TerryThreatt/devhub/README.md

 # DevHub

  The application helps you keep track of tasks for projects.
-It will allow a user to be selected for each task and coordination completion of important projects.
+It will allow a multiple users to create projects and tasks to manage for productivity.

 ## Getting started